wfn Web Function First draft

 Required.
 JSON type of the attribute (one of: object, array, string, number, boolean).

 Optional.
-A hint for the attribute.
+Hints for the attribute.
 See the hints section below for a complete list of allowed hints.
+At most one hint MAY be supplied per base JSON type.

 values